holtgrewe/tracdox/trac-sphinx/source/Tutorial/SequenceFileIO.rst

    The user can access the file almost at random and only the used parts will be loaded into main memory.
    This is quite efficient when only few sequences are needed.

-If you need to have fast random access to all sequences in a file then loading it into a :dox:`ConcatDirectStringSet Concat-Direct StringSet` with the batch-reading API is faster than using [dox:MultiSeqFile MultiSeqFile].
+If you need to have fast random access to all sequences in a file then loading it into a :dox:`ConcatDirectStringSet Concat-Direct StringSet` with the batch-reading API is faster than using :dox:`MultiSeqFile`.

 .. container:: assignment